February 02, 2022

 We do many things to protect others from unnecessary harm.
 We don’t drink and drive.
 We don’t run stop lights.
 We don’t shout “fire” in a crowded theater.
 The same principle applies here.
-Wearing a mask in public protects everyone else from the germs that are released every time you breathe, talk, laugh, cough or sneeze.
+Regardless of vaccination status, wearing a mask in public protects everyone else from the germs that are released every time you breathe, talk, laugh, cough or sneeze.
 It’s as simple as that.

 To protect yourself and the people you love, play it safe by wearing a mask.
 Here, experts at The University of Kansas Health System have answered a few frequently asked questions about masks.

 Yes.
-Many people with COVID-19 are asymptomatic, which means they are not experiencing any symptoms of the illness for 2-5 days.
-You can be infected and not know it.
+Many people with COVID-19 are asymptomatic, which means they are not experiencing symptoms of the illness.
+In other words, you can be infected and not know it.

 It's important to touch your mask as little as possible after you put it on.
 But it is difficult to keep it on for prolonged periods, especially when the weather is warm.
 If you are running errands and can keep your mask on without manipulating it, that would be best.
 If you do have to remove it in the car, keep some hand sanitizer with you and use it before removing your mask.
 Clean your hands again before replacing the mask.

-Leaving it on the dash for a while may be OK, as the sun’s ultraviolet rays can kill micro-organisms like the virus.
-But it is essential that cloth masks be regularly cleaned.
-You may want to have 3 or 4 cloth masks so you can use them in rotation: cleaning 1, using 1, storing 1.
+Leaving it on the dash for a while may be OK, as the sun’s ultraviolet rays can kill microorganisms like the virus.
+But it is essential you wear a clean mask.

 It can be OK, as long as the hair stylist is also wearing a mask.
 Both of you should make sure you perform good hand hygiene before the appointment begins.
 Using freshly cleaned capes or gowns for every client is helpful.
 And all equipment should be sanitized between clients.